mihaisoloi/markdown-cv/src/resume.md

 * I helped in developing web-based, highly configurable booking application for numerous airlines.

-* I proposed and implemented speeding up everyday development by recording a web state to disk.
-A tester could persist current state of the application and a developer could retrieve it at any time, at any moment – saving time and reproducing some nasty bugs in a second.
+* I proposed and implemented speeding up development by recording a web state to disk.
+A tester could persist the current state of the application, and a developer could retrieve it at any time, at any moment – saving time and reproducing some nasty bugs in a second.

 Tech stack:

 - Java 5 / 6
 - Spring Core, MVC, Webflow
 - JavaScript, JSP
-- TDD, Continuous Integration, Object Oriented Programming, SOLID
+- TDD, Continuous Integration, Object-Oriented Programming, SOLID

 ### Full stack Java Developer